Semantic Relations and Deep Learning: Learning semantic relations

 \subsubsection{Knowledge graphs and texts as separate information sources}

-The merging of information from texts and knowledge graphs aims to build a larger graph which can be processed with methods similar to those developed for processing KGs: link prediction using paths, matrix factorization, etc. Without casting texts in structured forms, they can provide additional information about the nodes or the relations in the graph, or to provide an additional signal for relation learning in KGs.
+The merging of information from texts and knowledge graphs aims to build a larger graph which can be processed with methods similar to those developed for processing KGs: link prediction using paths, matrix factorization , and so on.
+Without casting texts in structured forms, they can provide additional information about the nodes or the relations in the graph, or an additional signal for relation learning in KGs .

-\newcite{Weston2013} encode information from the knowledge graph and the textual context separately, and use them together for relation extraction.
-The KG is encoded with \posscite{Bordes2013} translation model, and the TransE scoring function provides one part of the information.
-Information from texts is encoded by a function which computes a similarity measure between a relation mention and a relation embedding.
+\newcite{Weston2013} encode information from the knowledge graph and the textual context separately, and use them together for relation extraction .
+The KG is encoded with \posscite{Bordes2013} translation model, and TransE's scoring function provides one part of the information.
+Information from texts is encoded by a function which computes a similarity measure between a relation mention and a relation embedding .
 A $(source, target)$ pair is assigned the relation \rel{rel} with the highest score.
 This score combines the $(source, rel, target)$ triple's KG score (TransE) and a text-based score; the latter is the cumulative score for the similarity of \rel{rel}'s embedding to every mention of the arguments (\ie every sentence which contains $source$ and $target$).

 \newcite{Xie2016} combine textual evidence and knowledge base relations by associating textual descriptions with entities in the KB.
 They encode relational triples with \citeauthor{Bordes2013}'s TransE while inducing a representation of the entities which can be useful in predicting their textual descriptions.
 For the purpose of learning, these textual descriptions (included in Freebase ) are encoded with two formalisms: continuous bag-of-words and convolutional neural networks .
 The method produces entity representations which capture both the relational information and their descriptions, and that affects the encoding of the TransE-derived relations.
 The representations give link prediction results better than any of the subsumed formalisms.